 - The American Studies Program for the Master of Arts in American Studies (J.D./M.A.)

-Candidates who are enrolled initially in the joint degree program must declare by May 15 their intent to begin the first year of study in either the Law School or the joint program.
-Students who are already enrolled at one school and accept a position at the other school must submit their intention to enroll in the joint degree program and the designated semester chosen to enroll in the joint school to the Associate Dean for Administration at the Law School and the Director of Admission of the joint program by April 1 of the year entering the joint degree program.
+Candidates who are enrolled initially in the combination degree program must declare by May 15 their intent to begin the first year of study in either the Law School or the combination program.
+Students who are already enrolled at one school and accept a position at the other school must submit their intention to enroll in the combination degree program and the designated semester chosen to enroll in the combination school to the Associate Dean for Student Services and Associate Dean for Admission at the Law School and the Director of Admission of the combination program by April 1 of the year entering the combination degree program.